apache/cloudstack-primate/docs/customize.md

 - `@text-color-secondary` change of secondary text color (breadcrumb icon).
 - `@disabled-color` change disable state color (disabled button, switch, etc).
 - `@border-color-base` change in major border color.
+- `@logo-width` change the width of the logo top-left side.
+- `@logo-height` change the height of the logo top-left side.
+- `@banner-width` changes the width of the login banner.
+- `@banner-height` changes the height of the login banner.
+- `@error-width` changes the width of the error image.
+- `@error-height` changes the height of the error image.

 Also, to add other properties, we can add new properties into `config/theme.config.js` based on the Ant Design Vue Less variable.
 Refer: https://www.antdv.com/docs/vue/customize-theme/#Ant-Design-Vue-Less-variables